romelperez/simple-organizer/SYSTEM_DESIGN.md

 - [x] Call to actions should have titles with longer explanations.
 - [x] Call to action elements should be able to be focused with keyboard.
 - [x] Use CSS REM units for user resizing customization.
+- [x] Call to action elements should have at least 40px size.
 - Requires Internet connection to work.
 Offline mode is not supported.
 - Requires JavaScript enabled to work.
 - Since content is dynamically created and private, it is not crawable by search engines.